wp-media/imagify-plugin/readme.txt

 After enabling Imagify, all your images, including thumbnails, will be automatically optimized when uploaded into WordPress.
 By reducing the weight of your images (without sacrificing their quality!), you will boost your loading time and your Largest Contentful Paint performance.
 Imagify also addresses Google’s recommendation by converting your images to the next-gen WebP format.

-Imagify can help you get your PageSpeed Insights score into the green.
+By compressing your images and converting them to next-gen formats, Imagify can help you get your PageSpeed Insights score into the green.

 = WHAT DO OUR USERS THINK OF IMAGIFY? =